Welcome to Hope Church Midtown!

 6 Train to 51st St. Stop: We are located close to the intersection of E. 52nd and 3rd Ave (North Side).

-We have two Sunday Morning Worship Gatherings at 10:00am + 11:30am, and one unique Sunday Evening Worship Gathering at 5:00p called Hope Nights, which launches Sunday, April 7th.
+We have two Sunday Morning Worship Gatherings at 10:00am + 11:30am, and one unique Sunday Evening Worship Gathering at 5:00p called Hope Nights (No Hope Nights Gathering on Sunday, May 26th).

 *TOTS/KIDS PROGRAM available during 10:00am service ONLY*